Tu Lan Cave Expedition Tour

 • River and stream crossings

-• Swimming underground rivers (Total 1km intermittently)
+• Swimming in underground rivers (Total 1km intermittently) with a life vest provided by Oxalis

-Adventure Level TL4 trekking graph
+Adventure Level

 Read more